ianlucas/cs2-inventory-simulator-plugin/README.md

 ### Known Issues

 * MVP theme not playing for music kits.
-* When the player owns a skin with stickers (new skins positioning), it can glitch out.
+* Player own equipped new stickers can glitch out.
+* Some pins are not being equipped.
+* Players own equipped gloves won't change.

 ## See also